MileHacker Logo

 Car Rental & Requirements

-• Car Rental: A personal vehicle or rental car stands as the virtually mandatory choice for exploring Olympic National Park.
-It grants the liberty and flexibility to get to the park's scattered attractions.
+• Car Rental: A personal car or rental car stands as the virtually mandatory choice for exploring Olympic National Park.
+It grants the liberty and flexibility to access the park's scattered attractions.

-• Requirements: Valid driver's license (IDP recommended if not in English/no photo).
+• Requirements: Valid driver's license (AN international driving priving is recommended if not in English/no photo).
 Major credit card in driver's name.
-Minimum age typically 21 (fees for under 25).
+Minimum age typically 21 (fees for people UNDER the age of 25).

 • Companies: All major rental car companies operate at Seattle-Tacoma International Airport (SEA).
 Booking well in advance so you find availability and better rates.